why Rio Tinto Group [RIO] is a Good Choice for Investors After New Price Target of $78.64

-Rio Tinto Group [NYSE: RIO] loss -3.07% on the last trading session, reaching $61.00 price per share at the time.
+Rio Tinto Group [NYSE: RIO] closed the trading session at $57.28 on 07/05/22.
+The day’s price range saw the stock hit a low of $56.015, while the highest price level was $57.308.
 The company report on June 29, 2022 that Rio Tinto and Corona Canada pilot Canada’s first specially-marked low carbon can leveraging ELYSIS technology.

 3 Tiny Stocks Primed to Explode